netwalker2000/finflow-wallet/README.md

 # query test data
 docker exec -it finflow_postgres psql -U user -d walletdb input sql and query then \q to quit

+# clean data and tables when you want to reset the test
+migrate -path migrations -database "postgres://user:password@localhost:5432/walletdb?sslmode=disable" down
 ```

 ### Run the Application